anubhavparas/ros-walker-bot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
  ---
 ## Overview
-Walker bot is a turtlebot3 based robot capable of moving in environment while avoiding obstacles.
+Walker bot is a turtlebot3-based robot capable of moving in an environment while avoiding obstacles.
 If the bot encounters an obstacle within a pre-defined distance range it stops moving forward and turns until there is no obstacle in its path.

+The `ros_walker_bot_node` in this package gets the distances of the obstacles by subscribing to the `\scan` topic that contains the laser scan data of the Turtlebot and publishes linear and angular velocity commands to `\cmd_vel` topic of the Turtlebot.

 ## Dependencies
 - Ubuntu 18.04 (LTS)